Therapy Finder Advisor

 The T790M aberration is primarily associated with resistance to treatment with the first generation EGFR tyrosine kinase inhibitors (TKI) Tarceva (erlotinib) or Iressa (gefitinib) (Kosaka, et al. 2006).
 However the aberration has also been observed in some TKI-naive non-small cell lung cancers (NSCLC).
 In both cases, the T790M mutation is associated with significantly reduced response to first generation EGFR TKI therapy (Su KY, et al. 2012).

-Several treatment modalities for addressing drug resistance due to the EGFR T790M mutation are currently being explored in clinical trials.
-These include 1) addition of a second targeted therapy drug to Tarceva -- such as a MET inhibitor in the case of MET amplification -- or another targeted drug that blocks another pathway potentially conferring resistance, 2) second generation tyrosine kinase inhibitors such as Gilotrif (afatinib) -- described in more detail below, 3) and Hsp90 inhibitors.
-All of these approaches involve investigational drugs that are currently being tested in clinical trials to determine their effectiveness alone or in combination.
-Your patient should consider one of the clinical trials listed below.
+Several treatment modalities for addressing EGFR TKI resistance are currently being explored in clinical trials.
+These include 1) addition of a second targeted therapy drug to Tarceva - such as a MET inhibitor in the case of MET amplification, or another targeted drug that blocks another pathway potentially conferring resistance, 2) second generation tyrosine kinase inhibitors such as Gilotrif (afatinib), and 3) Hsp90 inhibitors (Nanjo S, et al. 2013, Gainor JF and Shaw AT, 2014, Gadgeel SM and Wozniak A, 2013, Xu L, et al. 2012).
+Your patient could consider one of the clinical trials listed below.

 Drugs to consider: